Banta: History

 The Codd-neck bottle, named after its inventor Hiram Codd who patented it in 1872, was specially designed for lemonade and fizzy beverages.
-The bottles, which soon became popular throughout the British colonial empire, are nowadays still in production for two countries exclusively: in India for banta and in Japan for ramune.
+The bottles, which soon became popular throughout the British Empire, are nowadays still in production for two countries exclusively: in India for banta and in Japan for ramune.
 Since children often smashed the bottles to get to the marble inside, old Codd-neck bottles are cherished collector's items.
 Until the 1900s, when the manufacturing of these bottles started in India, the bottles were imported from Britain.
 Prior to India's independence in 1947, the bottles were banned in several cities during the Indian independence movement as the Indian freedom fighters added chuna (calcium hydroxide) to the soda bottles for making improvised mini cannons.

 In 1950s, banta soda was sold on horse-drawn carts which also carried the soda-making equipment.